OCI-CEE/OCI-Handson-week-2021/LAB-04/00/readme.md

 ![](./images/vbs-app-evenactions-17.png)

 Now Click in the *Page Designer* tab to assign the new variable to the Image component.
 Select the **Image** component in the *Structure* tree as this component is hidden (you could select in the UI editor, but you should override the bind-if components.
-It's better select it in the Structure tree).
+It's better to select it in the Structure tree).

 ![](./images/vbs-app-evenactions-18.png)